 - Students will be served meals under the Summer Food School Program (SFSP) and the Child & Adult Care Food Program (CACFP).
 Three meals, breakfast, lunch and supper will be served daily to all students at no charge. - Schools and institutions must comply with the U.S. Department of Agriculture's (USDA) regulations and policies for school meals and milk including the meal pattern requirements. - Food preparation and service operations have been redesigned, where possible, to achieve physical distancing between employees.

 Meal Program Compliance

 Breakfast and lunch, compliant with USDA guidelines, will continue to be available for all students.
-Our Grab & Go Food Centers are open Monday through Friday from 7 am to 10 am.
-Three meals are provided per person.
-All students and anyone below 18 years of age will be provided meals at no charge.
+Our Grab & Go Food Centers closed on April 16, 2021.